KentPhan/KPEngine_GameEngine/ReadMes/readmeFINAL.txt

 Assignment\u0734504\KPEngine\include\Core\HeapManager
 Assignment\u0734504\KPEngine\src\Core\HeapManager

+- All of my debug logs show in output using the log class we made in one of the assignments

 - I Integrated your MemorySystem into my project, which can be found in those folders.

 - I Still have my old allocator logic in there, but it's commented out to accomidate